jspsych/jsPsych/docs/developers/plugin-development.md

 #### Parameter Types

-jsPsych currently has support for the following parameters:
+jsPsych currently has support for the following parameter types:

 | Type Name | Description | Example |
 | --------- | ----------- | ------- |